Jameleh/PHP-reg_log_reCaptcha/README.md

 ## Usage

 1. Put all files in the `www` folder in the WAMP folder.
 2. First, you should create the database using `CreateDB.php`.
-To access this file, rename `index.php` to another name (e.g., `index00.php`).
 3. After creating the database, rename `index00.php` back to `index.php`.
 4. Then refresh the page.
 It will automatically open the index file, which contains the registration and login forms.